chelseabee/chelseabee/README.md

 - 👋 Hi, I’m @chelseabee
 - 👀 I’m currently interested in all things frontend and maybe possibly backend, the more I learn the more I want to learn!
 - 🌱 I’m currently learning JavaScript - I finished my todo list, I have a couple things to work out, but overall it works and it looks great!
 I have been working on an ecommerce page for Frontend Mentor which I have been able to get looking right, but some functionality is kind of stumping me.
 I am not sure if I should try and work through it or return to my Udemy course so that I can try and learn more of the required skills, the answer is probably a little bit of both.
-Well here I go, Ill try and load my current progress on here.
+Well here I go, Ill try and load my current progress on here. *** I forgot to mention I have been doing the 100 days of code over on my instagram, I wish I would have done it sooner, I am learning so much and I just love it!!
 - 💞️ I’m looking to make connections with other code newbies
 - 📫 How to reach me: chelsea.bush@wsu.edu